aharonium/opensiddur.org/posts/HTML/prayers/solilunar/weekdays/amidah-weekday/prayer-for-daily-guidance-by-rosa-emma-salaman-1851.html.md

 <body>
 Title: A Prayer for Daily Guidance, a poem by Rosa Emma Salaman (1851)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=16303">http://opensiddur.org/?p=16303</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=16303">http://opensiddur.org/?p=16303</a>
 <p />
 <hr />